 When you create an item type with the "labor" checkbox enabled, all of the catalog items you add underneath the item type will be treated as direct labor costs.
 For each catalog item you create, you are able to enter the "cost" associated with that service.

 When you create an item type with the "part" checkbox enabled, all of the catalog items you add underneath the item type will contribute to cost of goods.
 For each catalog item you create, you are able to enter the "cost" associated with that service.
 In addition, for each inventory item you add, you can specify the cost of the part.

 In your location settings, there is a field to enter your "overhead rate."
 Here is how we recommend you calculate this number:

-- Add up all of your monthly bills for a location, i.e. rent, internet, cleaning, etc.
+- Add up all of your monthly bills for a location, i.e. rent, utilities, internet, cleaning, etc.

-- If you have any bills/expenses that are not billed monthly, calculate the monthly equivalent and add them to your monthly bills
+- If you have any bills/expenses that are not billed monthly, divide them down to a monthly equivalent.

 RepairQ calculates all of this for you.
 You need to do 2 things: